garaxer/fibask/readme.md

 3. What did you think about this coding test - is there anything you'd suggest in order to improve it?
 Straight forward enough, based on question one it was hard to interpret if you wanted a full stack application to begin with or talk about how I would make one by answering question one.

+#Result: Failed
+The team loved it was a deployed and functional application!
+Typescript and tailwind usage was good
+Some seperation of logic using useFib hook
+What left short:
+Lack of depth around the written questions
+The code as implemented didn’t allow for ease of porting or extensibility Testing did not run out of the box
+Only 1 core component that would have been better as components.

 # Created using Create T3 App